Hikari7/Workout_tracking_App/README.md

 - Impremented authentication system and stored user info and their post datas with Firebase.

 ## Challenging Part

+- How managing routing rules in React router depending on user authentication status checked by Firebase was hard to figure out.
+I tried to understand the Firebase documentation to solve this, and also organized the folder structure in a practical way.
-- The part that manages routing rules in React router depends on the user authentication status checked by Firebase.
-I was able to know how to make a Multi-Page Application and deepen my understanding of React Router, especially how `Private Routes` works.
+I was able to learn the process of making a Multi-Page Application deepen my understanding of React Router, especially how `Private Routes` works through this project.

 ## Setup

 - Download or clone the repository
 - Run `npm install`
 - Run `npm run dev` to start running the app

 ## Status